alexodavies/big-graph-dataset/.docs/source/get-started.rst

  - The packaged enviroment uses CPU versions of PyTorch and PyTorch Geometric.
 If you have a GPU, you can install the GPU versions by changing the `torch` and `torch_geometric` lines in `requirements.txt` to the GPU versions from the PyTorch website.
  - Some packages don't play well with others.
 If you have significant issues, please get in touch.
+ - **If your code requires new package installs please tell me** (email, but this can also be detailed in the pull request)

 Testing Code
 ============